TheSonOfThomp/AdamThompson/Portfolio/markdown/noom.md

 These weren’t two _separate_ screens, but two parts of one experience.
 By designing the interaction and animation thoughtfully, I could convey the feeling of a single context in these two views.

-I made this Origami prototype next, and while it is a little over-designed, I think the interactions are great.
+I made this Origami prototype next, and while the interactions are a little over-designed, they effectively convey the single-context of food logging.

 <figure class='folio_image' id='img2'>
 	<iframe src="https://player.vimeo.com/video/157767592/?title=0&amp;byline=0&amp;loop=1" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <figcaption>I would need to tone down the animation if I wanted to get developers to build this.</figcaption>
 </figure>

 Finally, we had a single close button for both views, and an intuitive way to flip between them.
-By keeping a static close button and making the header a uniform size, it was possible to achieve the feeling of a single context for meal logging.
+I toned down the interaction to make it simpler to build, and by keeping a static close button and making the header a uniform size, it was possible to achieve the feeling of a single context for meal logging.

 <figure class='folio_image' id='img2'>
 	<iframe src="https://player.vimeo.com/video/157767466/?title=0&amp;byline=0&amp;loop=1" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>